MF 093 : From Lost to Found and The Power of the “Clean No,” with Rachel Adams

 Favorite app / website / resource or productivity hack:

 The Corporate Cliches Adult Coloring Book: makes the perfect stocking stuffer or white elephant gift.

 Try out Audible (affiliate link).

 Rachel’s Advice for you to Move Forward:

 Write it down!
 The power of getting it out of your head and onto paper is a powerful practice.
-As Rachel shares, your journal
+Rachel shares these steps:

 Connect with Rachel: